glasgowm148/ergonaut-handbook/Guides/Mining/Mining.md

 [EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) describes how Ergo calculates difficulty, and is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares method*.

-Improvements resulting in a more responsive/smoother DAA are made by: shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows-
+Improvements resulting in a more responsive/smoother DAA are made by shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows:

-- Epoch length to be set to 128 blocks.
+ **Epoch = 128 blocks**

-- We calculate *predictive* difficulty according to 8 epochs (128 blocks each) AND calculate *classic* difficulty (as done in Bitcoin).
-We then take average of both predictive & classic difficulty.
+🔹 1.
+Calculate *predictive* difficulty using previous 8 epochs (128 blocks each).
+🔹 2.
+Calculate *classic* difficulty (as done in Bitcoin).
+🔹 3.
+Take average of predictive & classic difficulty.

-- We limit change so that difficulty is never changed by more than 50% per epoch.
+🔹 4.
+Limit adjustment so that difficulty is never changed by more than 50% per epoch.

+> **Basics** (*with ideal block times of 120 seconds*):
+>
-> Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)
+> Epoch (how often difficulty is adjusted)= 128 Blocks x 2 min block time = 256min, **so difficulty is adjusted every ~4.26 hrs**
+>
-> Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min
+>  Adjustment Targeting Window  = 8 epochs x 128 blocks x 2 min block time = 2048min, **so difficulty algorithm uses ~34.1 hrs of recent blockchain history to determine next difficulty value**
 {.is-info}

-The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.
+- Ergo's [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.

-For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.
+- For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.